section-engineering-education/engineering-education/content/articles/html-client-for-web-services-using-dhtml-behavior/index.md

 3. We use DHTML to create dynamic web pages but HTML is employed to construct web pages that are not changing or static.
 4. DHTML does not need processing from the browsers but HTML requires it.
 5. We use DHTML to create animations.
 There are also dynamic menus, but no HTML is used.
-6. While using client-side technology, HTML is slower, DHTML sites, on the other hand, are substantially quicker.
+6. While using client-side technology, HTML is slower but DHTML sites are quicker.
-7. Because HTML employs just one language, web pages built with it are simplistic and lack styling, whereas DHTML uses HTML, CSS, and Javascript to build a far better and more attractive webpage.
+7. Because HTML employs only one language, web pages built with it are simplistic and lack styling.
+DHTML uses HTML, CSS, and Javascript to build a far better and more attractive webpage.
 8. HTML can be used in user-side coding whereas DHTML is used for server-side coding.
 9. Files in HTML are saved with `.html` or `.htm` extensions while DHTML uses `.dhtml` extension.